You can measure a person’s greatness by what it takes to make them angry

 Origin & Factcheck

-AuthorDale Carnegie (408)
+AuthorDale Carnegie (162)

-Source/Book NameThe Leader In You (86)
+BookThe Leader In You (84)

-Dale Carnegie(1888), an American writer received worldwide recognition for his influential books on relationship, leadership, and public speaking.
-His books and courses focus on human relations, and self confidence as the foundation for success.
-Among his timeless classics, the Dale Carnegie book list includes How to Win Friends and Influence People is the most influential which inspires millions even today for professional growth.
+Dale Carnegie, an American writer received worldwide recognition for his influential books on relationship, leadership, and public speaking.
+Among his timeless classics, the Dale Carnegie book list includes How to Win Friends and Influence People is the most influential which inspires millions even today.

-QuotationYou can measure a person’s greatness by what it takes to make them angry
+You can measure a person’s greatness by what it takes to make them angry

-Book DetailsPublication Year/Date: 1993 (first edition) ISBN/Unique Identifier: 9781501181962 (Gallery Books 2017 reprint); also 9780671798093 (early Pocket Books hardcover) Last edition.
+Publication Year/Date: 1993 (first edition) ISBN/Unique Identifier: 9781501181962 (Gallery Books 2017 reprint); also 9780671798093 (early Pocket Books hardcover) Last edition.
 Number of pages: Common reprints ~256 pages (varies by printing).

-Where is it?Chapter: Emotional Mastery, Approximate page from 1993 edition
+Chapter: Emotional Mastery, Approximate page from 1993 edition

 Context

 In the book, this idea is nestled right in the middle of discussions about emotional control as a leadership discipline.
 The context isn’t about suppressing emotion, but about developing the inner resilience so that small irritants don’t derail you from your larger goals.
-It frames anger as a luxury that effective leaders can rarely afford.
+It defines anger as a luxury that effective leaders can rarely afford.

 Usage Examples

 • For Self-Reflection: Next time you feel that flash of anger, pause.
-Ask yourself: “Is this trigger worthy of my energy?
+Ask yourself, “Is this trigger worthy of my energy?
 What does my reaction say about what I value?”
 It’s a powerful mirror.

 • For Leadership & Hiring: When I’m evaluating a potential leader, I pay less attention to how they handle success and more to how they handle a simulated crisis or a pointed challenge in an interview.
 That tells me everything about their emotional capacity.